-Consumer Reports suggests painting at least two months before your baby’s arrival to give the fumes a chance to subside before you bring your new baby home.
+Consumer Reports suggests painting at least two months before your baby’s arrival to give the fumes from Volatile Organic Compounds (VOCs) a chance to subside before you bring your new baby home.

 Zero VOC: These paints still contain VOCs but are limited to less than 5 grams of VOC per liter.